Tropical House Plants

 In the wild, you'll find bromeliads growing in the Central and South American rain forests where they make their homes on tree branches.

 Bromes grow in a rosette of stiff, upright leaves, forming a cup that serves as a reservoir to hold rainwater.
-One of the most popular of the species is Scarlet Star (Guzmania lingulata, pictured here).
-Because it's less demanding of high humidity than other bromeliads, it is easy to grow indoors.
+One of the most popular of the species is Guzmania lingulata, pictured above).
+Because it's less demanding of high humidity than other bromeliads, it adapts well to growing indoors.

 They're just one of many epiphytes (plants that grow on other plants) that don't have roots on the ground.
 Some types of ferns also grow as epiphytes, nestled high in trees in tropical Asia and South America.